amlelephant/Drone/README.md

-# Custom Drone
+# Modular Drone Project

-This project took quite a long time and is currently still in the making.
-Since most of the software side is all parameters on mission planner, this repo will be mostly to store the physical components.
-Since this is also being created after the fact (I forgot to upload this) the version system is a little off since I did not locally download each version of the body.
-The ones with the highest version are the correct ones though.
-The biggest problem with creating custom drones is by far the paramaters.
-I won't put my parameter file on here because it is simply useless for someone trying to recreate my project.
-The parameters depending on what you build it out of and how weight is distributed would be completely different than mine.
-My build consisted of a raspberry pi zero, speedy bee f405 v4, and some basic amazon motors.
-The other components can be found on the hand drawn schematics.
-The drone folder contains a little tester code for possible usages I have been working on.
-(STEP files are downloaded and used for demension checking and building on onshape)
+This project has been in development for quite some time and is still a work in progress.
+Since most of the software tuning is handled through **Mission Planner**, this repository focuses primarily on the **hardware and physical design** aspects of the build.

+> ⚙️ *Note:* This repo was created after much of the project was already complete, so the version history isn’t perfectly linear.
+The files with the **highest version numbers** represent the most up-to-date designs.

+## Overview

+The biggest challenge in creating a custom drone lies in **parameter tuning**.
+Because each build varies in frame size, weight distribution, and components, parameter files are **not portable** between systems.
+For that reason, I haven’t included my personal parameter file here—it wouldn’t be useful for anyone replicating this project.

+My current build consists of:
+- **Flight Controller:** SpeedyBee F405 V4
+- **Companion Computer:** Raspberry Pi Zero
+- **Motors:** Generic Amazon brushless motors
+- **Additional Components:** Detailed in the included hand-drawn schematics

+STEP files are provided for **dimension checking and CAD modeling** in Onshape.

+## Contents

+- `/Drone` – contains test code for potential applications
+- `/Schematics` – hand-drawn diagrams of circuit connections and layout
+- `/CAD` – STEP files and mechanical designs for 3D visualization

+---

+This project represents my ongoing effort to design a modular drone platform—built from scratch, parameter-tuned by hand, and continually improved through iteration and testing.